 Every moment of your life exists somewhere.

-Return to the people and places you’ve lost, hear the voices you never thought you’d hear again.
-But you can’t change anything.
+The people and places you’ve lost.
+The voices you never thought you’d hear again.
+Your younger self.
+You can return whenever you want.
+As often as you like.
+But you can’t change a thing.
 Time moves forward, children grow up, lovers move on, everyone still dies in the end.

-And She Was traces the shadows of a twenty-first century archivist, a Victorian poet, and an eighteenth-century astronomer through the inevitable loss of everything and the ineffable beauty of the present moment.
+Beneath the Dome of Sliding Constellations follows a twenty-first century archivist, a Victorian poet, and an eighteenth-century astronomer through inevitable loss and the ineffable beauty of the present moment.

 Everything changes.
 Nothing stays the same.